PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-01-build-free-blog.md

 Every time you commit changes, a github-pages process will rebuild the site, usually taking a minute or two minute for small sites.

-After commiting changes (and waiting for a couple minutes), my example site looks like this:
+After committing changes (and waiting for a couple minutes), my example site looks like this:

 ![example site screenshot](/assets/ss/free-blog/mm-example-site.jpg)